Obesity: The Thick and Thin of It

 The population of overweight and obese pets continues to expand in Canada and around the world.
 As with people, excess weight is associated with several potentially serious and even life-threatening health conditions.
 In this post, we explore the various causes and consequences of pets being overweight or obese, and what we can do for them.

 While there are very specific definitions for overweight and obesity in people, the definitions in pets are more arbitrary.
 Dogs and cats are often considered overweight if their weight is >15% above ideal and are obese when weight is >30% of ideal.
 In veterinary medicine, body condition scores (BCS) are used to evaluate a pet’s weight.
-The 2 most commonly used scales are:

 Obesity causes – luck of the draw, or?